 Without the assistance, many low income taxpayers would not have the tax refunds, wages or social security benefits necessary to pay their ordinary and necessary living expenses, or would not be able to correct the amount of tax they owe.

 High school drop-outs have a higher incidence of incarceration and are more likely to be life-long victims of poverty than their graduating peers.
-Educators report that the best predictor of whether a student will become a drop-out is their history of school attendance.
-Truancy is frequently an early warning signal of stress affecting their family, and also their first encounter with the judicial system.
+Educators report that the best predictor for high school graduation is a student’s history of school attendance.
+Truancy is frequently an early warning signal of stress affecting a family, and also a child’s first encounter with the judicial system.
 The Project matches middle school-aged students with attorney volunteers who provide early intervention before truancy-related problems become intractable or a Family with Service Needs petition is filed in Juvenile Court.

 CVLC's clients are actively engaged in treatment and recovery from serious mental illness and substance abuse.
 While they are doing the hard work of personal transformation, we provide support to alleviate the stress of legal problems like criminal records, outstanding traffic violations, or a dispute with a landlord, which can derail recovery.

 Even though the Volunteer Attorney Program does not income qualify the participants, these parties do not have access to competent legal counsel.
 Many have lost their jobs or are under-employed and are forced to make the choice between paying their mortgage or hiring an attorney.
 The economic turndown has created a new class of indigent self-represented parties, many of whom have some means to support their families, but have little or no access to discretionary funds.

 They want to be compliant, but cannot afford a paid preparer.
 They do not know how to prepare a tax return and need assistance.
 Often these clients fall prey to service providers that wish to take advantage of them.